 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Nan Zhao: (3.3) Making sure probe sets cover the brain region you are interested in and try your best to reduce deviation.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?